 Within the world of sim racing, there are several wheel manufacturers that stand above the rest.
 Some brands produce the best pedals that money can buy, while others produce excellent gaming seats and rigs.
 But some brands are truly the best at producing sim racing wheels.

 The 8 best sim racing wheel manufacturers are:

 - Precision Sim Engineering

 Fanatec is one of the best-known racing wheel manufacturers on the sim racing market.
-It is a German company, with its roots going back to a company called Endor which was founded in 1997.
-This company didn’t sell racing wheels like Fanatec does today, but it did sell PC input devices like joysticks and other controllers for some of the earliest simulator games.
+They are a German company, with roots going back to a company called Endor, which was founded in 1997.
+This company didn’t sell racing wheels like Fanatec does today, but they did sell PC input devices like joysticks and other controllers for some of the earliest simulator games.

 Entering The Console Space

-The company launched its first wheel for PC, which was the Le Mans model.
-Then, following that, Fanatec launched its first fully licensed PlayStation sim racing wheel with the Speedster 2.
+They launched their first wheel for PC, which was the Le Mans model.
+Following that, Fanatec launched their first fully licensed PlayStation sim racing wheel with the Speedster 2.
 Later down the line, Fanatec started working with Turn10, the company behind the Forza Motorsport series of games.
 This led to some of the most innovative console wheel technology on the market at the time.

 Fast forward a little further and Fanatec have produced some of the best sim racing wheels that money can buy.
-They have several different models, ranging from belt-driven to direct drive, with a focus on quality.
-They are known for their “Germaneering”, and each wheel that they produce is made from the highest quality materials and utilizes the most advanced technology.
+They have several different models, now solely based on direct drive wheel bases, with a focus on quality.
+They are known for their “Germaneering,” and each wheel they produce is made from the highest quality materials and utilizes some of the most advanced technology available.

 Not Just Steering Wheels